yellowflowersorganics-star/smartcrop-os/PROJECT_SUMMARY.md

-# 🌱 SmartCrop OS - Project Summary
+# 🌱 CropWise - Project Summary

 ## Overview

-**SmartCrop OS** is a universal IoT platform for controlled-environment agriculture that dynamically adapts to any crop through software-defined environmental parameters called **"Crop Recipes"**.
+**CropWise** is a universal IoT platform for controlled-environment agriculture that dynamically adapts to any crop through software-defined environmental parameters called **"Crop Recipes"**.

 ## 🎯 Core Innovation

-Instead of building separate systems for each crop type, SmartCrop OS uses:
+Instead of building separate systems for each crop type, CropWise uses:
 - **Crop Recipes**: JSON-defined environmental parameters for each growth stage
 - **Universal Hardware**: Same sensors and actuators work for any crop
 - **Dynamic Control**: Automatic adjustment of setpoints as crops progress through stages